mbaumer/us_hep_funding/docs/_states/GA.md

 ---
 <a name="GA-10"></a>
 [Back to top](#top)
-## GA-10 -- Rep. Jody Hice (R) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-10)
+## GA-10 -- Rep. Jody B. Hice (R) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-10)
 ### Committees
-Jody Hice is not on any of our key committees
+Jody B. Hice is not on any of our key committees

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $8,492,376.00 in NSF MPS grants.
+In the past 6 years, this district has received: $14,415,243.00 in NSF MPS grants.
                                                       Amount ($)
 Institution                                     Year
+U of Georgia                                    2015        7400
-U of Georgia Res Fdn Inc                      2015       77479
+U of Georgia Res Fdn Inc                        2015      150654
+UNIVERSITY OF GEORGIA                           2016       38000
 UNIVERSITY OF GEORGIA RESEARCH FOUNDATION, IN   2012     2411143
                                                 2013     1639493
                                                 2014     4364261
+                                                2015     1640523
+                                                2016     1885938
+                                                2017       56853
+UNIVERSITY OF GEORGIA RESEARCH FOUNDATION, INC. 2017     2220978
 ```
 ---
 <a name="GA-11"></a>
 [Back to top](#top)
 ## GA-11 -- Rep. Barry Loudermilk (R) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-11)
 ### Committees
-Barry Loudermilk is the #14 Republican on the House Committee on Science, Space, and Technology
+Barry Loudermilk is the #13 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-In the past 5 years, this district has received: $104,634.97 in SC contracts.
+In the past 6 years, this district has received: $104,634.97 in SC contracts.
                                        Amount ($)
 vendorname                fiscal_year
 SYSCOM TECHNOLOGIES, INC. 2015          104634.97